 Q: So, John, when did you start writing songs?
 Was that after you transitioned?

-A: No, I started as a teenager but it was something I didn’t even tell people for a long time.
+A: No, I started as a teenager, but it was something I didn’t even tell anybody for a long time.
 I felt very insecure about it and it was a very personal thing, too.
-I always wanted to have a band and perform live but never felt comfortable doing that as a “girl” … it is very hard to put yourself out there when you feel so incredibly miserable inside your own body.
+I always wanted to have a band and perform live but never felt comfortable doing so as a “girl” … it is very hard to put yourself out there when you feel so incredibly miserable inside your own body.
 So it took years until I finally started presenting my music to the public and it remained a difficult thing for ages.

 Q: What made it so difficult for you?

 A: Mostly low self-esteem, doubts but also physical limitations and health issues.
-After starting hormone therapy it took quite a while for my voice to recover and for me to find my own way of using that technically limited voice that felt like it was broken beyond repair.
+After starting hormone therapy it took quite a while for my voice to recover and for me to find my own way of using that new voice.

 Q: I just saw one of your Instagram pictures with the caption “A Merlot that used to be a Chardonnay”.
 What’s that about?